jj1bdx/tqsllib-freebsd-port/README.md

 # FreeBSD port for tqsllib

 * Note: TrustedQSL has been removed; it's available in Port `comms/trustedqsl`.
+See also [my private port for TrustedQSL](https://github.com/jj1bdx/trustedqsl-private-port).

 * See <http://sourceforge.net/projects/trustedqsl/> and <http://www.arrl.org/lotw/> for the details.